 In this course, students will examine the fundamental concepts and roles of nursing professionals regarding informatics and their use.
 They will also analyze the management, practices and applications of information systems in clinical and educational settings; and, explain the ethical and legal controversies involved when dealing with information in a healthcare system.
 At the same time, they will evaluate the impact of technology and its applications in clinical, educational and research environments.
+This course includes the use of simulator.
 (Co-requisites: None) (Pre-requisites: NURS 1000)